propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.38 =
+* If additional fields are included in documents, run the value through htmlentities() to prevent certain characters corrupting document
+* Cater for select fields accordingly for additional fields added to offices

 = 1.0.37 =
 * Added ability to add commercial price and commercial rent to search forms